CopyText/TextCopy/readme.md

 ## Instance API

-In adition to the above static API, there is an instance API exposed:
+In addition to the above static API, there is an instance API exposed:

 <!-- snippet: SetTextInstance -->
 <a id='snippet-settextinstance'/></a>